alicious/lostincolorspace/README.md

 * **Goals** are random colors to try and match by mixing with paint chips.
   Docking a paint chip's intake face to a goal will test if the paint chip is close enough to pass.
-A close enough paint chip will do a "win spin" This will reset the goal to a new random color once the paint chip undocked.
+A close enough paint chip will do a "win spin" This will reset the goal to a new random color once the paint chip is undocked.
   If the paint chip isn't close enough yet, it will pulse with a hint for what color to try adding next.
   * Click to hide or unhide the goal (you can still test against a hidden goal)